idaholab/moose/framework/doc/content/source/reporters/PerfGraphReporter.md

 When an application is run with multiple processes, the graph for each individual process is reported.

+The [PerfGraphReporterReader.md] is a Python utility which can be used to rebuild and traverse the graph built by this reporter.

 !syntax parameters /Reporters/PerfGraphReporter

 !syntax inputs /Reporters/PerfGraphReporter